gollenia/wp-github-plugin/readme.md

 ## Features

-- Extracts version from `plugin.php`
+-   Extracts version from `plugin.php` or `style.css`
 -   Updates `package.json` and `composer.json` to match
 -   Automatically creates a `vX.X.X` Git tag
 -   Pushes the tag to GitHub
 -   Easy CLI usage with `npx`

 ---